Resolutions of moduli spaces and homological stability: Introduction and statement of results

-We say that the homology group $H_k(\mathcal{M}^\theta)$ \emph{stabilises} if each map (\ref{eq:StabilisationMap}) induces an isomorphism on $k$-th homology when the genus of $F$ is large enough (where the meaning of ``genus" depends on the orientability of the two surfaces).
+Qualitatively speaking, we say that the homology group $H_k(\mathcal{M}^\theta)$ \emph{stabilises for orientable surfaces} if each map (\ref{eq:StabilisationMap}) with $F$ and $F'$ both orientable induces an isomorphism on $k$th homology when the genus of $F$ is large enough.
+Similarly, we say $H_k(\mathcal{M}^\theta)$ \emph{stabilises for non-orientable surfaces} if each map (\ref{eq:StabilisationMap}) with $F$ and $F'$ both non-orientable induces an isomorphism on $k$th homology when the genus of $F$ is large enough (genus in this case is to be interpreted as the maximal number of $\bR\bP^2$ connect-summands).
+The following is the qualitative version of our main theorem.

-\begin{thmNoNum} For any tangential structure $\theta$, the homology groups $H_*(\mathcal{M}^\theta)$ stabilise in every degree if and only if the zeroth homology groups $H_0(\mathcal{M}^\theta)$ stabilise. \end{thmNoNum} In Theorems \ref{thm:StabOrientableSurfaces} and \ref{thm:StabNonorientableSurfaces} we give a quantitative statement of this theorem, which tells us in what range of degrees each moduli space exhibits stability.
-In \S \ref{sec:StatementOfResults} below we give some corollaries of this quantitative statement for the most basic tangential structures.